bbiggerr/openapi-public-internal-solutions/README.md

 This solution explores Redocly's suggestion of utilizing [multi-file OpenAPI definitions](https://redoc.ly/docs/resources/multi-file-definitions/).

-Details and test files are located in the [openapi-cli](/openapi-cli) directory.
+Details and test files are located in the [openapi-cli directory](/openapi-cli) of this repo.